 Stewardson, CI*, Hunsche, MC*, Wardell, V, Palombo, DJ+ and Kerns, CM+ (submitted).
 Episodic memory through a social and emotional lens. *co-first; +co-PI

 Wardell, V, Grilli, MD, Palombo, DJ (submitted).
 Simulating the best and worst of times: The powers and perils of emotional simulation.

-Dev, DK, Wardell, V, Checknita, KJ, Te, A, Petrucci, A, Madan, CR, & Palombo, D (under revision).
-Emotion enhances memory for the sequential unfolding of a naturalistic experience.
+Dev, DK*, Wardell, V*, Checknita, KJ, Te, A, Petrucci, A, Madan, CR, & Palombo, D (accepted).
+Emotion enhances memory for the sequential unfolding of a naturalistic experience. *co-first

-Wardell, V, Madan, CR, Jameson, T, Cocquyt, C, Checknita, K, Liu, H, Palombo, DJ (accepted).
+Wardell, V, Madan, CR, Jameson, T, Cocquyt, C, Checknita, K, Liu, H, Palombo, DJ (2021).
 How emotion influences the details recalled in autobiographical memory.
 Applied Cognitive Psychology.